NixOS/nix-pills/pills/12-inputs-design-pattern.md

 ## The inputs pattern

-The approach we\'ve taken so far has a few problems:
+The approach we've taken so far has a few problems:

 -   First, `hello.nix` and `graphviz.nix` are dependent on `nixpkgs`, which they import directly.
 A better approach would be to pass in `nixpkgs` as an argument, as we did in `autotools.nix`.

--   Second, we don\'t have a straightforward way to compile different variants of the same software, such as `graphviz` with or without `libgd` support.
+-   Second, we don't have a straightforward way to compile different variants of the same software, such as `graphviz` with or without `libgd` support.

--   Third, we don\'t have a way to test `graphviz` with a particular `libgd` version.
+-   Third, we don't have a way to test `graphviz` with a particular `libgd` version.

 Until now, our approach to addressing the above problems has been inadequate and required changing the nix expression to match our needs.
 With the `inputs` pattern, we provide another answer: let the user change the `inputs` of the expression.